karllhughes/personal-blog-5/_posts/2021-01-06-maximizing-for-energy.md

 I've found that once I center my life around energy, most of the other things fall into place.
 With enough energy, I can fight through the tough parts of running a small business, maintaining good relationships, and managing my own psychology.

-Again, all of this is very personal.
-It's not meant to be a universal guide to living a happier life.
-I genuinely believe everyone is different, but reading about what works for other people might give you some new ideas to try.
+And I'm not the only one who believes this.
+According to research [72% of founders report mental health challenges and higher stress levels](https://www.join-lume.com/science), and the only way you can really combat this is having the right supports (people, activities, habits) in place.

+> "Founders don’t fail from lack of skill.
+They fail from exhaustion, noise, and isolation." - Quote on [lume's website](https://www.join-lume.com/) that I find especially compelling

 ## Energy Builders

-**I find energy in balance.** Too much of anything will drain me, so I try to get some of each of these things every day:
+**I find energy in balance.** Too much of anything will drain me, so I try to get some of each of these things every day.
+While all of this is very personal, understanding what works for other people will probably give you some new ideas to try:

 ### 1. Sleep, Movement, and Fuel
-7-8 hours of sleep, 30 minutes of exercise, and a mostly unprocessed, plant-based diet seems to work for me.
+7-8 hours of sleep, 30+ minutes of exercise, and a high-protein, relatively low sugar diet works for me.
 When I get the wrong mix here, I can tell.
+I've also found things like artificial sweeteners mess with my gut and mental clarity, so I try to minimize those.

 Time and effort invested in your health [is a great investment in your long-term success](https://www.karllhughes.com/posts/health-investment-success).

 ![Diet is an important part of how I maintain my energy levels](https://i.imgur.com/wmdnXv2.jpg)